vernalequinox-obc/RoRWebController/README.md

 # RORWebController

 ESP32 Roll Off Roof Controller
 This project aims to update the existing Arduino setup on a Roll Off Roof observatory with a new ESP32-based controller.
-The ESP32 will replace the current Arduino program and provide additional features, such as a web server and weather sensor.
+The ESP32 will replace the current Arduino program and provide additional features, such as a web server, air conditioner control and weather sensor.

 The new controller will have the same functionality as the existing Arduino program, including controlling a Scope Mount Safe, Open and Close roof switch, Aleko AR950  gate opener, and ASCOM.